asharma28x/doc-search-gap-analysis/README.md

 # doc-search-gap-analysis

-To create a new branch in github, use the command:
+To create a new branch in github, use the command in terminal after opening the project in GitHub CodeSpaces:

 ```bash
 git checkout -b <Branch-Name>
 ```

 where ```<Branch-Name>``` should be the name of the feature you're coding up and adding to the repo.
 Commit and publish the branch using the VSCode sidebar after.

+# Introduction

 A document comparison Agentic AI that takes a regulatory doc and compares it to the internal docs to check for any discrepencies, you will need to download Ollama by using the following commands: